neurallayer/Photon.jl/README.md

 ## Todo
 There remain many things to do.

-- Add more typing to assist the compiler and development
 - Extend unit tests to cover more code (> 90%)
 - Implement more models including trained weights (resnet,...)
 - Write tutorials and improve code documentation
 - Finalise the API's so we can release 1.0
-- Implement more complex layers like attention
+- Implement more complex building blocks like transformers
-- More loss functions
+- Additional loss functions
-- Once stable, create proper back-end abstraction to support other frameworks

 And b.t.w, we are always open in accepting contributions ;)